-Our international marketing effort generates prospects for our sales teams and seeks to strengthen our reputation as an industry leader in rapid custom prototyping and low-volume manufacturing.
+Our international marketing effort generates prospects for our sales teams and seeks to strengthen our reputation as an industry leader in digital manufacturing services for custom prototyping and low-volume manufacturing.
 Since we are an agile, technology-based company, much of our marketing activities occur online.
 We use marketing automation software to enhance the productivity of our marketing and sales teams and continuously track the results of every campaign to ensure our return on investment.